kubernetes/community/contributors/design-proposals/statefulset-update.md

-1. When the StatefulSet controller observes a mutation to a StatefulSet's `.Spec.Template` it will snapshot its target Object state and compare the snapshot with the version indicated by its `.Status.UpdateVersion`.
+1. When the StatefulSet controller observes a mutation to a StatefulSet's `.Spec.Template` it will snapshot its target Object state and compare the snapshot with the version indicated by its `.Status.UpdateRevision`.
-1. If the current state is equivalent to the version indicated by `.Status.UpdateVersion` no update has occurred.
+1. If the current state is equivalent to the version indicated by `.Status.UpdateRevision` no update has occurred.
-1. If the `Status.CurrentVersion` field is empty, then the StatefulSet has no revision history.
-To initialize its revision history, the StatefulSet controller will set both `.Status.CurrentVersion` and `.Status.UpdateVersion` to the version of the current snapshot.
+1. If the `Status.CurrentRevision` field is empty, then the StatefulSet has no revision history.
+To initialize its revision history, the StatefulSet controller will set both `.Status.CurrentRevision` and `.Status.UpdateRevision` to the version of the current snapshot.
-1. If the `.Status.CurrentVersion` is not empty, and if the `.Status.UpdateVersion` is not equal to the version of the current snapshot, the StatefulSet controller will set the `.Status.UpdateVersion` to the version indicated by the current snapshot.
+1. If the `.Status.CurrentRevision` is not empty, and if the `.Status.UpdateRevision` is not equal to the version of the current snapshot, the StatefulSet controller will set the `.Status.UpdateRevision` to the version indicated by the current snapshot.

 ### StatefulSet Revision History